 We particularly liked the generous toe box, and the enhanced midfoot hold.

-On the flip site, these shoes are a bit heavy even though they have mesh upper.
+On the flip site, they are a bit heavy even though they have mesh upper.
 We think that there is a room for improvement in the cushioning, too.

 In conclusion, we should point that running in these Mizunos is really awesome, as they offer unparallel comfort, good flexiblity, and feel great overall.
-These shoes come with a higher price tag, but are certainly worth it due to their great features, improvements and the comfort while running.
+They come with a higher price tag, but are certainly worth it due to their great features, improvements and the comfort while running.

-The smooth and gradual heel to toe transition while running is provided via the segmented clash pad which provides customizable comfort and stability depending on the heel shape and the specific walk of the person wearing these shoes.
+The smooth and gradual heel to toe transition while running is provided via the segmented clash pad which provides customizable comfort and stability depending on the heel shape and the specific walk of the person wearing them.

 Saucony Women’s Ride 9 Running Shoe